zzhangjii/learning-library/oci-library/qloudable/Configuring_Auto_Scaling/Configuring_Auto-Scaling.md

 - INSTANCE CONFIGURATION COMPARTMENT : Provide your compartment

-(This is the compartment where instance configuration will be placed and can only be used in this specific compartmen)
+(This is the compartment where instance configuration will be placed and can only be used in this specific compartment)

 - INSTANCE CONFIGURATION: Choose the instance configuration created earlier